GOP power play in Michigan must go through pragmatic Snyder

 Whitmer, who is meeting regularly with Snyder during the transition, told Michigan-based radio host Michael Patrick Shiels on Friday that she is “hopeful” that Snyder will “go out and show that he’s a statesperson” by protecting the executive branch.

-The bills have passed one chamber or the other, but it is uncertain if they will win final legislative approval this week or if changes will be made.
+The bills have passed one chamber or the other, but it is uncertain if they will win final legislative approval this final week of the lame-duck session or if changes will be made.

 Tom Shields, a veteran Republican strategist, said Snyder historically has vetoed some bills at year’s end.